jgorman/wifi-watch/README.md

 14:39   10   10 good   0.0%   49.52 ms
 ```

-#### DNS inaccessible.
+#### Failing DNS lookup.

-At the beginning of an accounting period ping does a DNS lookup
-to find your target host ip address.
-When the network is not
+When the network is not connected at the beginning of an
-connected this DNS lookup will eventually fail and you will
+accounting period the host DNS lookup will fail to resolve.
-see the error message with the current time.

 ```
 Time  Ping  Run Mode Failed Round Trip